pbgl/Dashboard-Prototype/README.rst

     awk -F "=|," '{print $3 "\t" $3}' >> data/chromosome_name_mapping.tab

 The chromosome names are extracted from the vcf/bcf file and recorded twice (in 2 columns), as "Contig" and "Chromosome".
 The "Contig" column must remain unchanged.
-By editing the "Chromosome" column The user has the option of mapping the "Contig" names to custom chromosome identifiers by editing the "Chromosome" column.
+The user has the option of mapping the "Contig" names to custom chromosome identifiers by editing the "Chromosome" column.

 *********************